jdb/jdb.github.com/functional.rst

       duration: 5.43 seconds

-The durations are exactly halved when compared to *procedural.py*, the two cores were effectively used.
+The durations are exactly halved when compared to *procedural.py*, the two cores of the Intel Core 2 Duo, on which this article is edited, were effectively used.

 Python code is transformed on execution into byte compiled code, which is composed of commands interpreted by the Python virtual machine.
 The Python virtual machine is a compiled software written in C which directly talks to the processor.
-For some demanding computing uses, such as this approximation of :math:`pi`, this interpretation is suboptimal .
+For some demanding computing uses, such as this approximation of :math:`\pi`, this interpretation is suboptimal .

-The identification of the command line argument, the result printing and the split into processes are only done once so their impact on performance are negligible.
-In our example, the hard work in this script is the *pi* function, which could not be simpler in terms of
-signature: it requires an int, returns a float, raise no errors, and make no side effects.
-We can write the pi function in C so that it is directly understood by the processor, sidestepping the Python virtual machine.
+The identification of the command line argument, the result printing and the split into processes are only done once so their impact on performance are negligible, it is very practical to do it in Python.
+In our example, the hard work in this script is the *pi* function, which could not be simpler in terms of signature: it requires an int, returns a float, raise no errors, and make no side effects.
+We can write the pi function in C so that, when compiled, it is directly understood by the processor, sidestepping the Python virtual machine.
 Here are the steps involved:

 1. a C function called pi is written in a file called pimodule.c: